Table and EventTable objects¶Note

 ... ilwdchar_compat=True)

-)¶The Coherent WaveBurst analysis pipeline is used to detect generic gravitational-wave bursts, without using a signal model to restrict the analysis, and runs in both low-latency (online) and offline modes over current GWO data.
+EVENTS.txt)¶The Coherent WaveBurst analysis pipeline is used to detect generic gravitational-wave bursts, without using a signal model to restrict the analysis, and runs in both low-latency (online) and offline modes over current GWO data.

-The analysis uses the ROOT framework for most data products, but also produces ASCII data in a custom format commonly written in a file called EVENTS.txt
+The analysis uses the ROOT framework for most data products, but also produces ASCII data in a custom format commonly written in a file called EVENTS.txt.

 To read a cWB ASCII file: